ahmetemregurdal/oi-checklist/README.md

 ### Initialise the database

-To initialse the database, run `npx prisma migrate deploy`.
+To initialse the database, run `npx prisma migrate deploy && npx prisma generate`.
 This will create a `.db` file at the path we specified earlier.

 ### Populate problems and contests